RocketMan/plugin-imap-user-auth/README.md

   * `imap.example.org:143/imap/tls` *(IMAP with explicit TLS)*

 Where *imap.example.org* is your IMAP server.

+**NOTE:** For version 1.0.0 of this plugin, the IMAP Server field was known as Mailbox, and its value must be enclosed in curly braces;
+e.g., `{Imap.example.org:143/imap/tls}`.
+For later versions, the curly braces are optional.

 **IMPORTANT:** If your IMAP TLS certificate is invalid, then disable certificate validation by adding `/novalidate-cert` to the IMAP Server setting.